hollowdll/hakjdb/docs/rpc/storage/gethashmapfieldvalue.md

 # GetHashMapFieldValue

-GetHashMapFieldValue returns the value of a field in the HashMap stored at a key.
+GetHashMapFieldValue returns the values of the specified fields in the HashMap stored at a key.

 ## Request